ROCC-Lab-CU-Boulder/Robust-CBF-for-DT-LTI/README.md

 The following tools are recommended:
 * [MPT3](https://www.mpt3.org/) for visualizing the RMOAS.
 * [YALMIP](https://yalmip.github.io/) to streamline the QP formulation.
 * [MOSEK](https://www.mosek.com/) as a specialized convex QP solver.
-Free [academic licenses](https://www.mosek.com/products/academic-licenses/) are available
+Free [academic licenses](https://www.mosek.com/products/academic-licenses/) are available.

 The package is lightweight and there is no installation beyond adding the folder to your path: